GitTorre/CloudBedlamLinux/README.md

 -From Netflix's Principles of Chaos Engineering Manifesto => http://principlesofchaos.org

 CloudBedlam is a simple, configurable, vm-local chaotic operation orchestrator for resiliency experimentation inside virtual machines.
 Configurable chaotic conditions are induced via fault injections and run inside individual VMs.
-It's an esay to use Chaos Engineering tool for running chaos experiments <i>close to your service binaries</i> - in the virtual machines where your services are running.
+It's an easy to use Chaos Engineering tool for running chaos experiments <i>close to your service binaries</i> - in the virtual machines where your services are running.
 This guarantees isolation (faults will only impact your VMs and therefore only your services will be impacted).

 CloudBedam is useful for exercising your resiliency design and implementation under realistic failure conditions in an effort to find flaws and to better understand how your cloud services behave in realisitic cloud failure scenarios.
 It’s also useful for, say, testing your alerting system (e.g., CPU and Memory Alerts) to ensure you set them up correctly or didn’t break them with a new deployment.